-Table 5.
-Survival After Pulmonary Metastasectomy in Head and Neck Cancer solid neoplasms, however, metastatic involvement of the lung or mediastinum represents American Joint Committee on Cancer Stage III disease [141].
-The paradigm of platin-based chemotherapy, followed by surgery, to remove residual disease for the treatment of NSGCTs is considered one of the most successful models of multimodality cancer therapy.
-Recommendations for postchemotherapy PM are based on multiple factors, including the serologic and radiographic response to chemotherapy, the presence or absence of teratomatous pathology in the orchiectomy specimen, and if performed before any thoracic surgical procedure, the pathologic findings of postchemotherapy retroperitoneal LN dissection (RPLND) because there is a high correlation between RPLND and lung pathology [142, 143].
-Significantly elevated STMs α fetoprotein and β -human chorionic gonadotropin after chemotherapy have a high sensitivity for persistent NSGCT [144].
-STMs normalize in most patients after firstline chemotherapy, typically signifying resolution of the malignant nonseminomatous components with residual "benign" disease.
-Patients who demonstrate serologic progression of disease with persistent STM elevation after first-line chemotherapy are typically given second-line platin-based chemotherapy, including consideration of high-dose chemotherapy with autologous stem cell transplant [145].
+Strongly Agree: 42% Agree: 42% Neutral: 8% Disagree: 8% Strongly Disagree: 0% paradigm of platin-based chemotherapy followed by surgery to remove residual disease for the treatment of NSGCT is considered one of the most successful models of multimodality cancer therapy.
+Recommendations for postchemotherapy PM are based on multiple factors including the serologic and radiographic response to chemotherapy, the presence or absence of teratomatous pathology in the orchiectomy specimen, and if performed prior to any thoracic surgical procedure, the pathologic findings of postchemotherapy retroperitoneal LN dissection (RPLND) as there is a high correlation between RPLND and lung pathology.
+[144, 145] Significantly elevated serum tumor markers (STM), alpha-fetoprotein (AFP) and beta human chorionic gonadotropin (HCG), after chemotherapy have a high sensitivity for persistent NSGCT.
+[146] In the vast majority, STM normalize after first-line chemotherapy typically signifying resolution of the malignant nonseminomatous components with residual "benign" disease.
+Patients who demonstrate serologic progression of disease with persistent STM elevation after first-line chemotherapy are typically given second-line platin-based chemotherapy, including consideration of high-dose chemotherapy with autologous stem cell transplant.
+[147]